coni2k/SS/ReadMe.md

 - test application?!

 - others;
-FILL & AUTOSOLVE is now using POST! - [more info] (http://jcalcote.wordpress.com/2008/10/16/put-or-post-the-rest-of-the-story/)
+UPDATE & AUTOSOLVE is now using POST! - [more info] (http://jcalcote.wordpress.com/2008/10/16/put-or-post-the-rest-of-the-story/)

 - do we need containers? is it possible to use the original classes? there is a problem about serialization but is it possible to make them compatible?